Puneethkumarsn/puneethkumarsn.github.io/README.md

 ---

-A Hardware developer with specialisation in microcontrollers based system design and qualification using thte tools listed in the **toolbox** below!
+A Hardware developer with specialisation in microcontrollers based system design and qualification using the tools listed in the **toolbox** below!

 I have ample interest in both hardware design and firmware development.
 For the past 11 years, I have worked with several MCUs and DSPs from Analog devices, ST, Renesas, TI, NXP, ATMEL, Cypress and more!